FanaticPythoner/MSOfficeFileConverter/README.md

 ### Usage / Code sample : ###
-*#### This example create a WordDocument object then convert it to PDF.
+*This example create a WordDocument object then convert it to PDF.
 Notice that we didn't specify the PDF file extension in the second parameter, and the file name output is still 'OutputFileName.pdf'.
-The result would be the same if the second parameter was 'OutputFileName.pdf'.
-Takes 3 lines of code. ####*
+The result would be the same if the second parameter was 'OutputFileName.pdf'.*
 ```python
 from MSOfficeFileConverter import WordDocument
 document = WordDocument('Example\\Path\\To\\file.docx')
 document.toPdf('Example\\Export\\Path','OutputFileName')
 ```

-*#### This example create a WordDocument object then convert it to PDF.
+*This example create a WordDocument object then convert it to PDF.
 Notice that we didn't specify anything in the toPdf() method.
-Doing that will force the WordDocument instance to export the file in the same directory as the original Word file (here 'Example\\Path\\To') and with the same name as the original Word file, except with the destination extension (here 'OutputFileName.pdf').
-Takes 3 lines of code. ####*
+Doing that will force the WordDocument instance to export the file in the same directory as the original Word file (here 'Example\\Path\\To') and with the same name as the original Word file, except with the destination extension (here 'OutputFileName.pdf').*
 ```python
 from MSOfficeFileConverter import WordDocument
 document = WordDocument('Example\\Path\\To\\file.docx')